Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the John Hunt Morgan Heritage Trail in Ohio series list.
 A significant historical date for this entry is July 23, 1863.

 Location.
 39° 44.153′ N, 81° 54.88′ W. Marker is in McConnelsville, Ohio, in Morgan County.
-Marker is on Ohio Route 669, on the right when traveling south.
+It is on Ohio Route 669, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: McConnelsville OH 43756, United States of America.
 Touch for directions.

 Eagleport Marker image.
 Click for full size.

-Photographed By Gregory Roos, May 12, 2021
+Photographed by Gregory Roos, May 12, 2021

 2. Eagleport Marker